clemenshelm/chillbill-recognizer/docs/machine_learning.md

 Of course some of them are unnecessary because we could calculate them from an other error but to give a better understanding we wrote them down anyway.

-Most important --> wrong positives
+**Most important error: wrong positives**

 It is possible to get NaN entries here!
-When there is no positive prediction (all of the predictions are 0) then our measurements fails.
-The best solution is not to take them into consideration
+When there is no positive prediction (all of the predictions are 0) then our measurements fails and we get a "NaN".
+The best solution is not to take them into consideration.